WuphonsReach/ffiv-crafting-macros/Level76CraftingMacros.md

 ## L76/D75 CP506 14.5x

 This recipe is aimed at the level 81-90 Endwalker recipes.
 It assumes that you have decent gear with at least 506 CP and about ~2500 Craftsmanship and ~2500 Control.
-Take note of the CP requirement for Groundwork, but you can usually finish out a recipe with "Careful Synthesis" (7 CP) or "Basic Synthesis" if you forget.

 Note: At level 86, the multiplier on this goes up to 17.1x due to the "Groundwork Mastery" trait.
+It's actually 17.188679x, but I round-down for simplicity.
+Prior to 86, it's exactly 14.5x.

 ```
 /ac Reflect <wait.3>